Ballet Terms And Definitions

 Ecarte

 Separated or thrown wide apart.
-Normally an open line facing a corner with the leg pointed in second and the front arm lifted with head turned to front corner.
+Normally an open line facing a corner with the leg pointed in second and the front arm lifted with the head turned to the front corner.

 Echappe